zhahui/kasisto-server-api/api-overview.md

 The Kasisto API allows requests to include a user authorization token header value.
 This token should be validated on the server implementation to match the provided user_id value and that is has the neccessary privilages to access the requested information.
 Server implementations should return a 403 HTTP status code response if authorization fails.

+## Tracking
+The Kasisto API requests include a unique request identifier.
+This identifier is provided as a UUID field in the HTTP Request header.
+This UUID can be used to track the requests when investigating execution logs.

 ## Schema
 All API access must be over HTTPS.
 All data is sent and received as JSON.
 Schema definitions are described [here](#schema-definitions).